Azure-Samples/avm-bicep-labs/labs/lab02/README.md

 - Provide your user name and password, which will then open up a new browser tab for the RDP over HTTPS session using Azure Bastion.

 ---

-Note: The username for the Virtual Machine is `vmadmin` and the password is the one you used when deploying the template
+:information_source: The username for the Virtual Machine is `vmadmin` and the password is the one you used when deploying the template.

 ---